-Elementary gifted services provide enrichment activities that support the general education curriculum.
-Each elementary school has a part-time gifted education resource teacher (GERT).
-Each week, they meet with the students in small group sessions or may push-into the classroom for enrichment activities that extend beyond the curriculum.
+Elementary resource gifted services provide enrichment activities that support the general education curriculum.
+Each elementary school has a full-time gifted teacher/enrichment coach.
+Each week, they meet with the students in small group sessions for enrichment activities that extend beyond the curriculum.
 They also work closely with the classroom teachers to provide additional enrichment to further challenge students.

-Beginning in the 2012 -2013 school year, students in first grade will not be screened for gifted services.
-Students in first and second grade who are achieving high scores on the MAP test and performing at high levels academically in the classroom will have opportunities throughout the school year to work with the gifted teacher in literacy, math or both.
-Students may be flexed in and out of activities throughout the year depending on scheduling as well as the number of students identified for this additional enrichment.
-These opportunities may occur during the grade-level enrichment block, as a push-into the classroom during literacy or math, or in a small group.
+Students in kindergarten through second grade who are achieving high scores on the MAP test and performing at high levels academically in the classroom will have scheduled enrichment/acceleration opportunities throughout the week in literacy and math.
+High performing students in third grade through sixth grade may be flexed in and out of gifted instructional activities throughout the year depending on scheduling as well as the number of students identified for this additional acceleration.
+These opportunities may occur during the grade-level enrichment block, as a push-in to the classroom during literacy or math, or in a small group.